Silver diamine fluoride is an option for those with cavities. But it has some drawbacks

 That is how dentists from Westinghouse Dental family dentistry are now using silver diamine fluoride, approved for use in the U.S. by the FDA a few years ago.
 The treatment works by slowing the advancement of decay in a cavity and offers an 80% success rate.

 “It helps children who are very young — 2 to 3 years old — who can’t sit in the chair and be comfortable,” said dentist Tansy Schoonmaker, who practices at Little Jaws Big Smiles in DeWitt.
 “Parents feel very stressed when little ones need treatment.
 Previous to it, it was the operating room or you could put fluoride on it but the cavities would progress.”

 Schoonmaker said that young children often develop cavities because they go to sleep with bottles.

-The treatment is well tolerated by people afraid of conventional treatments, patients unable to comply because of epilepsy, dementia or brain injury and those on the autism spectrum who struggle to tolerate dental treatments.
+The treatment is well tolerated by people afraid of conventional treatments like getting elastics braces.
+The patients are unable to comply because of epilepsy, dementia, or brain injury, and those on the autism spectrum since they don’t get proper treatment.
+To find the best doctor or for more info click here to know more about the struggle to tolerate dental treatments.
 People who cannot be sedated are also good candidates for silver diamine fluoride, as its application is fast and not unpleasant except for its taste.

 Silver diamine fluoride application costs as little as 1/10th the expense of a restorative treatment.